joshbegley/nyt-latest/previous.md

 `By Aaron Boxerman`\
 https://nytimes.com/live/2024/05/15/world/israel-gaza-war-hamas-rafah/israel-says-it-is-intensifying-operations-in-the-north-where-hamas-has-returned

-**Slovakia’s Prime Minister Is Wounded in Attack**\
+**Slovakia’s Prime Minister in ‘Life-Threatening’ Condition After Shooting**\
-`Robert Fico was shot and taken to a hospital after the assault in the town of Handlova, northeast of the capital, Bratislava.`\
+`Robert Fico was taken to a hospital after the attack in the town of Handlova, northeast of the capital, Bratislava.`\
 https://nytimes.com/2024/05/15/world/europe/slovakia-prime-minister-fico.html

 **After Outlawing Public Zoos, Costa Rica Relocates Hundreds of Animals**\